 Click here to download PDF with templates to practice drawing water.
-Better yet, vol 4 of my pen and ink drawing workbooks covers techniques discussed above for drawing water in detail and are ideal for learning to draw pen and ink landscapes.
+Better yet, vol 4 of my pen and ink drawing workbooks covers techniques discussed above and more for drawing water in detail and are ideal for learning to draw pen and ink landscapes.
 Try them today.

 Watch video demonstration of drawing water in pen and ink at my YouTube channel.